Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 59,792 people, 23,225 houses or apartments, and a median cost of homes of $66,899, house prices in Pontiac are some of the most affordable in Michigan as well as the nation.
+With a population of 59,792, 23,225 total housing units (homes and apartments), and a median house value of $66,899, house prices in Pontiac are some of the most affordable in Michigan as well as the nation.

 Single-family detached homes are the single most common housing type in Pontiac, accounting for 64.62% of the city's housing units.
 Other types of housing that are prevalent in Pontiac include large apartment complexes or high rise apartments ( 24.23%), duplexes, homes converted to apartments or other small apartment buildings ( 7.23%), and a few row houses and other attached homes ( 2.19%).